lira-dao/whitepaper/docs/005-DAO-social-mining.md

 The DAO plays a pivotal role in amplifying the value of the LIRA ecosystem.
 Through its Bitcoin mining operations, it generates BTC that flows directly into the Satoshi LIRA smart contract.
 This integration serves a dual purpose: it incentivizes environmentally conscious practices within the ecosystem, and it fosters a sustainable financial environment.
 By intertwining finance and sustainability, the flow of BTC from DAO Social Mining into the LIRA smart contract creates a powerful engine for positive change.

 ### Optimizing for Efficiency and Growth
-DAO Social Mining takes a holistic approach, focusing on optimizing both green energy sources and yields.
+The DAO Social Mining focus is on optimizing both green energy sources and yields.
 Through continuous efforts to improve renewable energy production and efficiency, the program ensures a sustainable and scalable mining operation.
 Additionally, strategic yield optimization strategies maximize Bitcoin output, driving economic growth and financial stability within the ecosystem.

 ### Building a Socially Supportive Economy